rtm-dc/LAB-SOP-experiments/docs/02-Design.md

 ## [1] 0.995
 ```

 So the probability of detecting the true average treatment effect of 1 is about 0.995.
-This is high power comes largely from the strongly predictive nature of the covariate `x`.
+This high power comes largely from the strongly predictive nature of the covariate `x`.
 Note that a naïve formula-based approach that ignores the data generating process estimates the power to be roughly 0.45.

 ## Balance Checking